-Consider a society in which each member, $x$, has a preferred level of religious strictness that takes a value from zero to one.\footnote{As will be mentioned below, since what matters in our model is the contributions of members to the organization they belong to, the most preferred level of religious strictness of an individual can also be interpreted as that individual's willingness to actively collaborate with their chosen church.} Let $x$ denote individual $x$'s preferred level of strictness.
+Consider a society in which each individual, $x$, has a preferred level of religious strictness that takes a value from zero to one.\footnote{As will be discussed later, since what matters in our model is contributions from individuals to the organization they belong to, an individual's preferred level of religious strictness can also be interpreted as that individual's willingness to actively collaborate with their chosen church.} Let $x$ denote individual $x$'s preferred level of strictness.
 A value of zero (minimal strictness) is interpreted as the individual aligning with a non-religious group, whereas a value of one represents a very religious individual (in our model, this person would align with the Catholic Church).
-Since members (or collaborators) of armed groups do not actively participate in the religious activities of a church (nor do they provide financial contributions), these individuals are plausibly among those we classify as belonging to a non-religious group; to simplify the exposition, we assume that all of them belong to the most powerful armed group, which we denote using $F$.\footnote{As previously mentioned, in Colombia, this group is plausibly the FARC.
+Since members (or collaborators) of armed groups do not actively participate in the religious activities of a church (nor do they provide financial contributions), these individuals are plausibly among those who we classify as belonging to a non-religious group; to simplify the exposition, we assume that all of them belong to the most powerful armed group, which we denote using $F$.\footnote{As previously mentioned, in Colombia, this group is plausibly the FARC.
 This approach abstracts from a scenario in which there are multiple armed groups, with competition between these groups for recruitment.}